SpoonX/aurelia-autocomplete/README.md

 ### Bindables

 #### limit = 10;
-the max amount of results to return. (optional)
+The max amount of results to return. (optional)

 #### items;
-used when one already has a list of items to filter on.
+Used when one already has a list of items to filter on.
 Requests is not necessary.

 #### resource;
-the string that is appended to the api endpoint. e.g. `language` is the resource in following url `api.com/language`
+The string that is appended to the api endpoint. e.g. `language` is the resource in following url `api.com/language`

 #### search = '';
-the string to be used to do a contains search with.
+The string to be used to do a contains search with.
 By default it will look if the name contains this value

 #### selected;
-can be used to select default element visually
+Can be used to select default element visually

+#### debounce

+#### populate
+Which relations to populate for results.

 #### attribute = 'name';
-the property to query on.
+The property to query on.

 #### ({defaultBindingMode: bindingMode.twoWay}) value = null;
-used to pass the "selected" value to the user's view model
+Used to pass the "selected" value to the user's view model

 #### ({defaultBindingMode: bindingMode.twoWay}) results = [];
-the results returned from the endpoint.
+The results returned from the endpoint.
 These can be observed and mutated.

 #### label = result => result[this.attribute];
-used to determine the string to be shown as option label
+Used to determine the string to be shown as option label

 #### endpoint;
-allow to overwrite the default api endpoint
+Allow to overwrite the default api endpoint

 #### sort = items => items;
-sort method that takes a list and returns a sorted list.
+Sort method that takes a list and returns a sorted list.
 No sorting by default.

 #### criteria = {};
-used to make the criteria more specific
+Used to make the criteria more specific

 ### Methods